andrewbaxter/good-ormning/readme.md

 - `SQL` - The literal SQL query you want to execute.
 This will be parsed and used to do type checking and return type generation.

+  You can add parameters directly in the SQL, using the syntax `${TYPE = VALUE}`.
+See `PARAMS` for the list of types.

 - `CONN` - The database connection

 - `PARAM: TYPE = VALUE` - The parameter values and their types (because the proc macro doesn't receive type information...).

+  This is an alternative to putting the parameters directly in the SQL.
+It's useful if you want to use the same parameter multiple times in the query.

   `TYPE` takes the format `[arr] [opt] type`. `type` can be any custom type name, or:
   - `i16`, `i32`, `i64`, `u32`, `f32`, `f64`